nxskok/pasias/docs/14-functions.md

 you are doing is calling a simpler sequence, in this case one that is length one shorter than the sequence for the original input.
 Thus, we hope,
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Nobody knows whether you *always* get to 1, but also nobody has ever found a case where you don't.
-Collatz's conjecture, that you will get to 1 eventually, is known to be true for all starting $x_1$ up to some absurdly large number, but not for *all* starting points.</span>
+\marginnote{Nobody knows whether you *always* get to 1, but also nobody has ever found a case where you don't.
+Collatz's conjecture, that you will get to 1 eventually, is known to be true for all starting $x_1$ up to some absurdly large number, but not for *all* starting points.}
 we will eventually reach 1.

 Does it work?